deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 1. After uploading the images to the air-gapped registry, edit the ModuleSource YAML manifest:

-    * Change the `.spec.registry.repo` field to the address that you specified in the `--registry` parameter when uploading images;
+    * Change the `.spec.registry.repo` field to the address that you specified in the `--registry` parameter when you uploaded the images;
     * Change the `.spec.registry.dockerCfg` field to a base64 string with the authorization data for your registry in `dockercfg` format.
 Refer to your registry's documentation for information on how to obtain this token.

-1. Apply the ModuleSource manifest received in the previous step to the cluster.
+1. Apply the ModuleSource manifest you got in the previous step to the cluster.

    ```shell
    kubectl apply -f $HOME/module_source.yml
    ```

-   Once the manifest has been applied, the modules are ready to use, please refer to the module developer documentation for further instructions on how to configure and use them.
+   Once the manifest has been applied, the modules are ready for use.
+For more detailed instructions on configuring and using modules, please refer to the module developer's documentation.

 ### How do I switch a running Deckhouse cluster to use a third-party registry?